Navigating Pet Laws and Regulations in the Philippines: An Extensive Guide

 Section 4: Wildlife Resources Conservation and Protection Act (Republic Act No. 9147)

-This Act governs the ownership of exotic pets, which includes wildlife species.
+This Act governs the ownership of exotic pets, including wildlife species.
 It prohibits the collection and trade of wildlife without the proper permits.

 Section 5: Understanding Legal Penalties